 Admission is by audition only.
 Auditions are held in September and January.
 The Youth Symphony meets once a week for 8 weeks in the fall and 8 weeks in the spring.
 To schedule an audition please call 540-432-4277.

-The Shenandoah Valley Youth Symphony is holding auditions Thursday evening, September 18th and Thursday evening, September 25th at 7:00 (or by appointment) at Eastern Mennonite University.
-Talented and serious high school students (bassoon, trumpet, trombone, french horn and string players) are encouraged to apply to perform with this high-level ensemble.
+The Shenandoah Valley Youth Symphony is holding auditions on January 25th from 6:45 to 7:15pm, January 31st from 1 to 1:30pm, or by appointment.
+Talented and serious high school students (Flute, Bassoon, French Horn, Tuba, Harp and String players) are encouraged to apply to perform with this high-level ensemble.
 Call 432-4277 for information and to arrange an audition time.